leafsphp/docs/src/docs/mvc/controllers.md

 <?php
 namespace App\Controllers;

-class ClassName extends Controller {
+class PhotosController extends Controller {
     /**
      * Display a listing of the resource.
      */